Registration (Births and Deaths act 1953)

-By law, a death must be registered with the Registrar of Births, Deaths and Marriages, in the district where the deceased lived, or where they died within five working days.
+By law, a death must be registered with the Registrar of Births, Deaths and Marriages, in the district where the deceased died, the recommendation for this is within five working days, this however if out of your control i.e. Because of a bank holiday or due to the doctor not being available for signing relevant paperwork required, a concession may be granted in these circumstances.

 The Registrar will need the following information from the informant: